feathersjs/feathers/docs/guides/basics/services.md

 - Reading and/or writing from a database
 - Interacting with the file system
-- Call another API
+- Calling another API
-- Call other services like
+- Calling other services like
   - Sending an email
   - Processing a payment
   - Returning the current weather for a location, etc.